The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 Test integration processes

-• Conduct pilot projects to verify that systems communicate effectively.
+• Make pilot projects to verify that the systems communicate effectively.

 • Resolve any compatibility issues before fully deploying the new process.